What is DeleteFromQuery

 SaveChanges

-Think of DeleteFromQuery as a SQL DELETE statement generated from LINQ, executed as a set-based operation, not row by row.
+Think of DeleteFromQuery as a SQL DELETE statement generated from LINQ.

 You should use DeleteFromQuery when you want to delete rows from a database table that can be represented by a LINQ query.
 If you want to delete entities instead, you should use BulkDelete.

-In short, it tells the database: “DELETE all matching rows like this.”
+In short, it tells the database: “DELETE all rows that match your filter.”

 DeleteFromQuery BatchDeleteManager